SAP-samples/alm-demo-session/exercises/ex3/README.md

 The next step is to instrument your server application.
 Before we start with this we have to enable your application to download the OTEL ALM Libraries.

 ### Configure Download Settings
 The OTEL ALM Libraries are shipped by SAP Repository Based Shipment Channel (RSBC).
-To access them you need a technical user name and password in the RBSC.
+To access them you need a technical username and password in the RBSC.
 We already requested a user for you.
-In your IntelliJ project expand the server folder and open the .npmrc file
+In your IntelliJ project expand the expand teched-demo-app > server folder and open the .npmrc file
 <br>![image](https://github.com/SAP-samples/teched2023-XP261/assets/113598836/fcc8ec69-63c8-489e-a9d2-94479bf2090a)

 Replace the current content with this line of code